Irreducible characters with bounded root Artin conductor: Irreducible characters of large degree

 In this section, we develop a technique to classify the irreducible characters of groups with a normal subgroup of prime index.
-Also, we find conditions that ensure the existence of irreducible characters of large degree.
+Also, by using a result from \cite{I1}, we obtain conditions that ensure the existence of irreducible characters of large degree.
 We believe these results are of independent interest.